In this section

 Sign up and participate in the Australian Human Rights Commission Racism.
 It stops with me campaign.

-LAQ has committed to the Australian Human Rights Commission Racism, it stops with me campaign and will continue implementation in 2020-21.
+LAQ has committed to the Australian Human Rights Commission Racism.
+It stops with me campaign and has commenced this campaign in 2020-21 with it continuing into 2021-22.

 Insert case studies or good news stories to highlight achievements relevant to Priority area 2: NIL